 - In fact, in-universe the light and dark category are distinguished between those who do their duty and those who abandon their post/break the law respectively.

 - Locked Out of the Loop: No one tells Elena anything.
 It gets her in a lot of trouble.
+And it gets other people in trouble when she interferes.

 - Memetic Molester: Fan opinions of Arturo can be summed up as "He's sleazy".